euberdeveloper/dree/README.md

 * __symbolicLinks__: Default value: `true`.
 If true, all symbolic links found will be included in the result.
 Could not work on Windows.
 * __followLinks__: Default value: `false`.
 If true, all symbolic links will be followed, including even their content if they link to a folder.
 Could not work on Windows.
 * __showHidden__: Default value: `true`.
 If true, all hidden files and dirs will be included in the result.
-A hidden file or a directory has a name wich starts with a dot and in some systems like Linux are hidden.
+A hidden file or a directory has a name which starts with a dot and in some systems like Linux are hidden.
 * __depth__: Default value: `undefined`.
-It is a number wich says the max depth the algorithm can reach scanning the given path.
-All files and dirs wich are beyound the max depth will not be considered by the algorithm.
+It is a number which says the max depth the algorithm can reach scanning the given path.
+All files and dirs which are beyound the max depth will not be considered by the algorithm.
 * __exclude__: Default value: `undefined`.
 It is a regex or array of regex and all the matched paths will not be considered by the algorithm.
 * __extensions__: Default value: `undefined`.
 It is an array of strings and all the files whose extension is not included in that array will be skipped by the algorithm.
 If value is `undefined`, all file extensions will be considered, if it is `[]`, no files will be included.

 **Result string:**

 The result will be a string representing the Directory Tree of the path given as first parameter.
+Folders will be preceded by `>` and symbolic links by `>>`.

+**Syntax:**

+`dree.parseAsync(path, options)`

+**Description:**

+Given a path, returns a promise to a string representing its directory tree.
+The result could be customized with options.
+Executed asynchronously.
+See __Usage__ to have an example.

+**Parameters:**

+* __path__: Is of type `string`, and is the relative or absolute path the file or directory that you want to parse
+* __options__: Optional.
+Is of type `object` and allows you to customize the function behaviour.

+**Options parameters:**

+They are exactly the same of the `parse`'s function options parameters.

+**Result string:**

+The result will be a promise to string representing the Directory Tree of the path given as first parameter.
 Folders will be preceded by `>` and symbolic links by `>>`.

 ### parseTree